platanus/paperclip_attributes/README.md

 Rails Engine built on top of [Paperclip](https://github.com/thoughtbot/paperclip) gem to add attributes, as columns in your models, related to your attachments.

+## Paperclip Attributes is no longer maintained.

+- We will leave the Issues open as a discussion forum only.
+- We do not guarantee a response from us in the Issues.
+- We are no longer accepting pull requests.

 ## Installation

 Add to your Gemfile: